Potentiality and actuality: Entelechy (entelechia)

 Entelechy, in Greek entelécheia, was coined by Aristotle and transliterated in Latin as entelechia.
 According to Sachs (1995):

 Aristotle invents the word by combining entelēs (ἐντελής, 'complete, full-grown') with echein (= hexis, to be a certain way by the continuing effort of holding on in that condition), while at the same time punning on endelecheia (ἐνδελέχεια, 'persistence') by inserting telos (τέλος, 'completion').
 This is a three-ring circus of a word, at the heart of everything in Aristotle's thinking, including the definition of motion.

 Sachs therefore proposed a complex neologism of his own, "being-at-work-staying-the-same."
-Another translation in recent years is "being-at-an-end" (which Sachs has also used).
+Another translation in recent years is "being-at-an-end", which Sachs also used.

 Entelecheia, as can be seen by its derivation, is a kind of completeness, whereas "the end and completion of any genuine being is its being-at-work" (energeia).
 The entelecheia is a continuous being-at-work (energeia) when something is doing its complete "work".
 For this reason, the meanings of the two words converge, and they both depend upon the idea that every thing's "thinghood" is a kind of work, or in other words a specific way of being in motion.
 All things that exist now, and not just potentially, are beings-at-work, and all of them have a tendency towards being-at-work in a particular way that would be their proper and "complete" way.
 Sachs explains the convergence of energeia and entelecheia as follows, and uses the word actuality to describe the overlap between them:

 Just as energeia extends to entelecheia because it is the activity which makes a thing what it is, entelecheia extends to energeia because it is the end or perfection which has being only in, through, and during activity.